 Rodney West has been named Fort Smith community president for Simmons First National Bank.
 West, who has long been active in business and civic affairs in the Fort Smith area, will replace Mike Flynn when Flynn retires at the end of the year.

 Subscribe to Business RSS feed

-The unemployment rate in Pine Bluff dropped to 11.9 percent in August, down from 12.6 percent in July, according to preliminary data from the Arkansas Department of Workforce Services.
+The Pine Bluff unemployment rate was 8.3 percent in September, the highest among cities in Arkansas, according to information released by the Arkansas Department of Workforce Services.

 Tyson Foods Inc. announced Friday it is increasing hourly pay at most of its U.S. chicken plants.